AltriusRS/Curio/README.md

 # Benchmarks

+You can help imrpvoe these benchmarks by looking into how we got these numbers in [this respository](https://github.com/fatalcenturion/curio-benchmarks)

 | Method | Library | Total Runs | Average Time | Highest Time | Lowest Time | Standard Deviation | Total Time |compared to Curio|
 |:------:|:-------:|:----------:|:------------:|:------------:|:-----------:|:------------------:|:----------:|:----:|
 |  GET   | Reqwest |   10,000    |   7.475 ms   |   62.460 ms  |   6.221 ms  |      1.966 ms      |   12 minutes, 27 seconds | 1019% slower |